ajtowf/styling-applications-with-angular-material/README.md

 ## Getting up and running

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

 To serve the application from a dev server run the following commands:

     git clone https://github.com/ajtowf/styling-applications-with-angular-material.git